mavens-group/mavens-group.github.io/content/research/_index.md

 effects, hydrogen evolution reactions, and qubit materials.

 ## Materials Discovery using ML
-By capitalizing on the advantages of both the DFT and the MC method, IMPACT Group accelerates and improves material discovery through the application of machine learning (ML).Despite the provision of precise electronic structure data by DFT, the prohibitive computational expense impedes extensive material investigation.
+By capitalizing on the advantages of both the DFT and the MC method, MAVENs accelerates and improves material discovery through the application of machine learning (ML).
+Despite the provision of precise electronic structure data by DFT, the prohibitive computational expense impedes extensive material investigation.
 MC simulations are remarkable for examining large configuration spaces, except from the limitation imposed by the configuration space's size..
 By incorporating ML